tylerxiety/rental-market-viz-pbi/README.md

 ## Melbourne Market Analysis

 I started with analyzing the data of listings in Melbourne.
-From Aug to Dec 2018, I found that:
+From Aug 2018 to Jul 2019, I found that:

 - Steady supply: every month there were around 20K+ listings hosted by 14k+ hosts with an average price A$150 across 250+ suburbs in Melbourne.
 - 90% of the listings accommodate within 6 guests and 1 house in Melbourne can accommodate 21 guests.